-Such problems as dirt buildup on the wall of the meter or the transducer face can now be detected by using the manufacturer's diagnostics software.
+Such problems as dirt buildup on the wall of the meter or the transducer face can now be detected by using the manufacturer's diagnostic software.
 Debris caught in the flow conditioner upstream of the ultrasonic meter can also be detected.
 Deviations in individual path speed of sound are more easily detected by the user by using these diagnostic tools.
 Elevated gains on any given path can point to problems with the ultrasonic meter.

 Another diagnostic tool that continues to be used frequently is a calculation of the meter's profile factor.
 One manufacturer calculates this value by taking the average axial path flow velocities, divided by the average swirl path flow velocities.
 Another manufacturer calculates the profile factor by taking the average inner path velocities, divided by the average outer path velocities.
-This is an important tool that can be looked at quickly to see if there is a variance from the historical profile factor, or variance from time of flow calibration.
+This is an important tool that can be looked at quickly to see if there is a variance from the historical profile factor, or variance from the time of flow calibration.
 Deviation in this value can prompt the user to begin looking at further diagnostic data to see if there are variations present elsewhere.
 Monitoring the profile factor from the meter can prove to be a very useful tool; however, caution should be used here.
 If there is a sudden change in flowing velocity on a single path, the profile factor value will deviate from its historical value.
 However, if the flow velocity changes in two or more paths at the same time, the profile factor calculation can mask such a change.
 To monitor a change on an individual path, it is necessary to look at the individual path velocity ratios.
 This is done by taking an individual path velocity and dividing it by the meter's average velocity.
+Other key diagnostics are symmetry, signal to noise ratios, and performance to name a few.